niplav/site/preagent.md

 ==================

 In 1947, John von Neumann and Oskar Morgenstern published their book Theory of Games and Economic Behavior.
-This made a lot of people very angry and has been widely regarded as a bad move.<!--TODO: figure out exact Douglas Adams quote?-->
+This has made a lot of people very angry and has been widely regarded as a bad move.

 The theorem is deceptively simple.
 Given a set of options `$\Omega$` (not further elaborated on), and a preference relation on lotteries